Superconductivity and Disorder Effect in TlNi$_2$Se$_{2-x}$S$_x$ crystals: Abstract

 \section{Abstract}

-After our first discovery of superconductivity (SC) with $T_C$=3.7 K in TlNi$_2$Se$_2$, we grew successfully a series of TlNi$_2$Se$_{2-x}$S$_x$ (0.0 $\leq$ x $\leq$2.0) single crystals.
-The measurements of resistivity, susceptibility and specific heat were carried out.
-We found that SC with $T_C$=2.3 K also emerges in TlNi$_2$S$_2$ crystal, which appears to involve heavy electrons with an effective mass $m^*$=13$\sim$25 $m_b$, as inferred from the normal state electronic specific heat and the upper critical field, $H_{C2}(T)$.
-It was found that the $T_C$ and superconducting volume fraction in TlNi$_2$Se$_{2-x}$S$_x$ crystals changes with the disorder degree induced by the partial substitution of S for Se, which is characterized by the residual resistivity ratio (\textit{RRR}).
-The effect of the disorder on SC may provide some information for understanding the mechanism of SC in this new Ni-chalcogenide system.
+After our first discovery of the multi-band superconductivity (SC) in TlNi$_2$Se$_2$ crystal, we grew successfully a series of TlNi$_2$Se$_{2-x}$S$_x$ (0.0 $\leq$ x $\leq$ 2.0) single crystals.
+The measurements of resistivity, specific heat and susceptibility were carried out for them.
+Superconductivity with \textit{T}$_{C}$=2.3K was first observed in TlNi$_2$S$_2$ crystal, which also appears to involve heavy electrons with an effective mass m*=13$\thicksim$25 m$_{b}$, as inferred from the normal state electronic specific heat and the upper critical field, \textit{H}$_{C2}$(T), respectively.
+It was found that bulk superconductivity and heavy electron behavior is preserved in all the TlNi$_2$Se$_{2-x}$S$_x$ samples.
+In the mixed state, a novel change of the field dependence of the residual specific heat coefficient, $\gamma _{N}$(\textit{H}), changes from a $\propto ^{0.5}$ observed in TlNi$_2$Se$_2$, to a linear relation, consistent with the prediction for a conventional \emph{s}-wave superconductor.
+Another, it was found that the \textit{T}$_C$ value in the TlNi$_2$Se$_{2-x}$S$_x$ crystals is related to the disorder, characterized by the RRR, which is induced by the partial substitution of S for Se.